King-01/CloudComputing/README.md

 In this project we mainly worked on scheduling algorithms for server side of Cloud Storage and services providing companies so as to optimise resources needed to handle a certain amount of clients.

-Our task was to Implement Hybrid HS Jaya in WorkflowSim.

 Language used during this project was Java.

-Other Technologies we came in contact with were CloudflowSim, WorkflowSim, Architecture and functioning of server side of Cloud computing.
+Technologies we came in contact with were CloudflowSim, WorkflowSim, Architecture and functioning of server side of Cloud computing.

 Here my group main aim was to implement hybrid HS Jaya in WorkflowSim.